Agus-dot1/EnviroCLI/README.md

 - Add comments for complex logic
 - Update documentation for new features
 - Include tests when possible
+- Use clear, descriptive names
+- Be sure you understand Spectre.Console documentation

 ### Areas for Contribution
 - New features